-[In order to ensure the continuity of supply of energy and raw materials as much as possible, the Council consider diversification of sources of supply to be desirable.](2)
+5. In order to ensure the continuity of supply of energy and raw materials as much as possible, the Council consider diversification of sources of supply to be desirable.
+The question of imports of energy from eastern European countries is to be carefully examined.

-The member countries, in the E.P.C. framework, and 6. through the Declaration in New York by the Foreign Ministers of the Nine on 23rd September last, immediately after the worsening of the dispute between Iran and Iraq and its extension into a general conflict, stated the following:
+6. The member countries, in the European Political Co-operation (E.P.C.) framework, and through the Declaration in New York by the Foreign Ministers of the Nine on 23rd September 1980, immediately after the worsening of the dispute between Iran and Iraq and its extension into a general conflict, stated the following: